Jump (Blackpink song): Commercial performance

 Upon release, "Jump" reached number one on Spotify's daily songs chart, making Blackpink the first K-pop group with three chart-toppers after "Pink Venom" and "Shut Down" in 2022.
 It spent six days atop the chart and debuted at number one on Spotify's weekly chart, making them the first K-pop girl group to have topped the list twice following "Shut Down".
 The song crossed 300 million streams on Spotify in 80 days, the fastest K-pop girl group song to do so.
 "Jump" debuted at number one on the Billboard Global 200 with 123 million streams and 14,000 sold worldwide in the week ending July 17.
 It marked the group's third number-one song after "Pink Venom" and "Shut Down" and their fifth top-ten song on the chart.
-It was the first song in four months to cross 100 million streams globally, since Lady Gaga and Bruno Mars' "Die with a Smile" in March.
+It was the first song in four months to cross 100 million streams globally, since Lady Gaga and Bruno Mars's "Die with a Smile" in March.
 "Jump" simultaneously debuted at number one on the Global Excl.
 US with 109.9 million streams and 11,000 sold outside the US.
 It marked their fourth number-one song on the chart after "Lovesick Girls" in 2020 and "Pink Venom" and "Shut Down" in 2022.
-With this, Blackpink became the female act with the most number ones in the chart's history, breaking out of a tie with Ariana Grande and Taylor Swift and only behind BTS' seven.
+With this, Blackpink became the female act with the most number ones in the chart's history, breaking out of a tie with Ariana Grande and Taylor Swift and only behind BTS's seven.
 It marked the eighth number-one song by the group including entries by its members as soloists.
 Counting number-one entries by members Rosé's "On the Ground" (2021) and "Apt."
 (2024), Jennie's "You & Me" (2023), and Lisa's "Rockstar" (2024), "Jump" extended the streak of Blackpink and/or one of its members topping the chart each year since its 2020 inception.
 89% of the song's streams and 75% of its sales were based outside the United States, marking the biggest non-US streaming count since "Apt." in January.
 The last group to achieve a higher streaming count with a non-holiday release was Blackpink themselves with "Shut Down" in 2022.